JCSnap/Collection/README.md

 All commands starts with a `:`
 - `:%s/FIND/REPLACE` Replace the FIND with the words that you want to find and REPLACE with the new word.
 I use this quite often now that I've learnt it.

+### More
-**These should be sufficient to do like 90% of the tasks.
-Here are some other commands:**
+The ones above should be sufficient to do like 90% of the tasks.
+Here are some other commands:
 - `OPTION` + `arrow key` Swap positions of lines/code blocks.
 This might be a VSCode shortcut instead of Vim.
 - `CTRL` + `arrow key` Start selecting vertically, when will then be accompanied by either `x` to delete or `I` to insert.
 Which I normally use it to comment out chunks of code blocks/delete comments of chunks of code blocks.
 - `zz` Move the cursor to the middle of the screen.